 A Sermon on Romans 12:1-2Read more

-In matters of Christian conduct, do we appeal to the mind or to the heart?
-These are often pitted against one another, but Dr. Martyn Lloyd-Jones does not believe we should approach the Christian life by making an appeal to merely the intellect or simply the emotions.
-Instead, he says, we begin with doctrine –– who we are in Christ –– and deduce from truth our proper conduct.
-But true doctrine always appeals to the emotions.
-As Dr. Lloyd-Jones reminds us, there is no such thing as dry-as-dust theology!
-Humanism and legalism stand in opposition to the true teaching of Scripture here.
+In matters of Christian conduct, does one appeal to the mind or to the heart?
+These are often pitted against one another, but Dr. Martyn Lloyd-Jones does not believe the Christian should approach the Christian life by making an appeal to merely the intellect or simply the emotions.
+Instead, he says, one begins with doctrine –– who they are in Christ –– and then the proper conduct is deduced from the doctrinal truth.
+True doctrine always appeals to the emotions.
+In this sermon on presenting your bodies as a living sacrifice from Romans 12:1–2 titled “A Living Sacrifice,” Dr. Lloyd-Jones reminds that there is no such thing as dry-as-dust theology.
+Humanism and legalism stand in opposition to the true teaching of Scripture.
 Humanism can only appeal to the intellect, whereas legalism appeals directly to the will of the person.
-But the great motive of the Gospel, which is God’s great mercy in Christ Jesus, lifts the whole problem of conduct to a high spiritual level.
-No other system of philosophy or religion knows of the two great motives.
-He then works out the implications of the apostle Paul’s appeal to the mind and the heart in our Christian conduct.
-He labors to demonstrate that Paul has in mind here presenting our entire physical body as a sacrifice to God who by His great mercy makes us participators in this glorious and wonderful salvation.
-Listen as Dr. Lloyd-Jones offers us a challenging message on Romans 12:1-2.
+The great motive of the gospel, which is God’s great mercy in Christ Jesus, lifts the whole problem of conduct to a spiritual level.
+He then works out the implications of the apostle Paul’s appeal to the mind and the heart in Christian conduct.
+He labors to demonstrate that Paul is presenting the entire physical body as a sacrifice to God who by His great mercy makes Christians participants in this glorious and wonderful salvation.

 About Dr. Martyn Lloyd-Jones